workeffortwaste/gsap-video-export/README.md

 # gsap-video-export

-_Expertly export GreenSock (GSAP) animation to video._
+_Expertly and easily export GreenSock (GSAP) animation to video._

-`gsap-video-export` is a simple tool for exporting your [GreenSock (GSAP)](https://www.greensock.com) animations to video file.
-Create video animations with the framework you know and love and share them on social media with ease.
+`gsap-video-export` is a simple tool for exporting your [GreenSock (GSAP)](https://www.greensock.com) animations to video.
+Create video animations with the framework you know and love and use them in your video projects or share them on social media with ease.

 > **Support this project** <br/> Help support the work that goes into creating and maintaining my projects and buy me a coffee via [Ko-fi](https://ko-fi.com/defaced) or sponsor me on [GitHub Sponsors](https://github.com/sponsors/workeffortwaste/).